Artist Profile:

 Background:

-Born in Syria shortly before the civil war, Ayla experienced first-hand the suffering and injustice caused by the tyrannical rule of her government.
+Born in Syria before the civil war, Ayla experienced first-hand the suffering and injustice caused by the tyrannical rule of her government.
 In her teenage years her father bravely secured safe passage to Saudi for her and her family.
-Her house was bombed days after leaving, yet her troubles weren't over.
-Unlike when she was in Syria, she now had to live under radical religious law.
-She wasn't allowed to leave the house as a woman or wear anything other than the mandated clothing in public.
-However the worst part of living in Saudi was the effect that the extreme Saudi views had upon her once moderate family.
+After leaving, her parents received an image of their building with a massive hole in its structure as it has been destroyed, yet her troubles weren't over.
+Unlike when she was in Syria, she now had to live in a different environment, a more religion focused Saudi Arabia.
+She wasn't allowed to learn to drive as a woman or wear anything other than the socially acceptable abaya or long modest clothing in public.
+However the worst part of living in Saudi was the lack of any opportunities for women to grow, to even seek leisure, and most importantly to express themselves.

-That opportunity presented itself as a degree outside of Saudi, in Dubai.
+That opportunity presented itself as a degree outside of Saudi, in the UAE.
 She took architecture with the hope of becoming a designer.
-Not only was this to be an opportunity to express herself, but it was also going to be the first time since living in Syria that she would get to experience any kind of freedom.
-It also helped that her parents had studied architecture so this would be a way to win their favor.
+Not only was this to be an opportunity to express herself, but it was also going to be the first time since living in Syria that she would get to experience any kind of independence or freedom.
+It also helped that her parents had studied architecture so this would be something they would have in common.

 Art Forms: